ashu2317/exchange-rates-task1/README.md

 # My Exchange App
-This is created in response to code challange https://github.com/imamchishty/exchange-rates-challenge/wiki/Task-1
+This is created in response to coding challange https://github.com/imamchishty/exchange-rates-challenge/wiki/Task-1
 #### Tech